 She’s nothing without Alex Karras. –But then, so’s Alex Karras. –Dick Butkus is nothing without Merlin Olsen. –And he’s nothing without his flowers.

 Alex Karras (1935-2012) was a footballer-turned-actor.
 He played for the Detroit Lions from 1958 to 1970.
 In films, Karras played Mongo in 1974’s Blazing Saddles, the sheriff in 1982’s Porky’s, and Squash, the homosexual bodyguard, in 1982’s Victor/Victoria.
 On TV, he’s best known for starring alongside his wife, Susan Clark, in the sitcom Webster (1983-1989).
-Dick Butkus is also an actor and former pro football player.
+Dick Butkus (1942-2023) was also an actor and former pro football player.
 He played for the Chicago Bears from 1965 to 1973.
-As an actor, he has appeared in The Longest Yard, Necessary Roughness, Any Given Sunday, and Johnny Dangerously, among others.
+As an actor, he appeared in The Longest Yard, Necessary Roughness, Any Given Sunday, and Johnny Dangerously, among others.
 He also played himself in the acclaimed 1971 TV movie Brian’s Song.
 Merlin Olsen (1940-2010) was an NFL football player for the Los Angeles Rams and later became a football commentator.
 He appeared in Little House on the Prairie, Father Murphy, and Aaron’s Way.
 He and Butkus were spokesmen for FTD (Florist’s Transworld Delivery) for many years.

 You know, she read for this part.
 It’s actually a Bea Arthur part.

 Bea Arthur (1922-2009) was an actress who became famous in the 1970s for her portrayal of the acid Maude Findlay on the TV series All in the Family and later in her own spinoff, Maude.
 She also appeared on the TV series The Golden Girls in the 1990s.